Ground pangolin: Physical description

 Ground pangolins walk on their hind legs, occasionally using their forelegs and their tail for balance.
-Their limbs are adapted for digging.
-They have five toes each with the fore feet having three long, curved claws, which are designed to demolish termite nests and to dig burrows.
+They have five toes on each hind foot, while their forelimbs feature three long, curved central claws, accompanied by two smaller claws on the first and fifth digits.
+The muscular forelimbs and central claws are adapted for breaking into ant and termite colonies, as well as excavating burrows.
 Because of these claws, pangolins must balance on the outer edges of their fore feet and tuck in the claws to prevent damage.
 Pangolins have long, broad tails and small, conical heads with jaws that lack teeth.
 To replace the act of chewing, the pangolin stomach is muscular, with keratinous spines that project into the interior and contains small stones to mash and grind prey, similarly to a bird's gizzard.
 Pangolins also have long, muscular tongues to reach and lap up ants and termites in cavities.
 Their tongues stretch so far, they are actually longer than their bodies.
 The tongue is attached in the lower cavity, near the pelvis and the last pair of ribs, and is able to retract and rest in the chest cavity.
-Pangolins have no external ears, so have poor hearing, as well as poor vision, although they do have a strong sense of smell.
+Pangolins have reduced pinnae, so they have poor hearing, as well as poor vision, although they do have a strong sense of smell.